 Crucial to the pollination of alfalfa, these boldly striped bees are found in the west and nest in tunnels in the ground.
 Though they don’t form hives, females build their elaborate nesting tunnels in close proximity to each other, forming colonies.

-14 Plants for Bees
+Plants to Grow for Garden Bees

 - Mountain mint